 Build Your Own Conservation Campaign and Make It a Chapter Priority!

 If you have a great idea for a Sierra Club Rocky Mountain Chapter priority conservation campaign, then be sure to tell us!
-You only have a short time to outline your idea in our application and send it in.
-See the application for deadlines and where to submit it.

 Here's the outline for how to proceed:

 The purpose of this form is to set your team up for success on your Chapter Conservation Priority Campaign.
 By answering these questions, your team will have the information needed to develop a team charge and a clear strategy for accomplishing its goal(s).
 Your campaign application answers will seed the start of a campaign plan and team-building.
 The Executive Committee (ExCom) will decide which proposals will be approved as Chapter priorities.

 (Note: Chapter Conservation Priority Campaigns are a prioritized set of campaigns that are distinguished from the Conservation Advisory Committee’s (ConsCom’s) on-going, non-priority campaigns and efforts.
 Designated chapter priority campaigns work within an approved budget allotment, separate from the ConsCom’s budget for other ongoing, non-priority efforts.)